ebullient/ttrpg-convert-cli/README.md

       "rules": "/rules/"
     },
     ```
-    > 🔹 Note: the leading slash indicates the path starting at the root of your vault.
+🔹 **NOTE**: the leading slash is optional.
+It indicates the path starts at the **root** of your vault.

+### Source Filtering

+We can filter from the sources from which we're drawing data in two basic ways, through *excluding* material from a source we otherwise wish to draw from, or through *including* material from a source we otherwise don't wish to use.

-- `exclude` and `excludePattern`: Exclude a single identifier (as listed in the generated index files), or all identifiers matching a pattern.
+The exclusion filter has two forms `exclude` and `excludePattern`.
+The `exclude` key means we exclude a single identifier (as listed in the generated index files); the `excludePattern` key means we exclude  all identifiers matching a pattern.
 In the above example, I'm excluding all of the race variants from the DMG, and the monster-form of the expert sidekick from the Essentials Kit.
 As it happens, I own these materials, but I don't want these variants in the formatted bestiary.

-- `include` (as of 1.0.13): Include a single identifier (as listed in the generated index files).
+The `include` key ensures the identified content is included.
+Thus requires specifying an identifier, which can be found in the generated index files when using the `--index` command line flag.

-This allows you to include a specific resource without including the whole source and excluding everything else.
-Useful for single resources (classes, backgrounds, races, items, etc.) purchased from D&D Beyond.
-To include the Changeling race from _Mordenkainen Presents: Monsters of the Multiverse_, for example, you would add the folowing:
+The main use of the `include` key is that it allows you to include a specific resource without including the whole source and excluding everything else.
+This is useful for single resources (classes, backgrounds, races, items, etc.) purchased from elsewhere, (e.g. D&D Beyond).
+To include the Changeling race from _Mordenkainen Presents: Monsters of the Multiverse_, for example, you would add the folowing to the array value:

     ```json
     "include": [
         "race|changeling|mpmm"
     ]
     ```
+### Full Source Inclusion

-- `convert` (as of 1.0.18): specify books or adventures to import into the compendium (which will allow cross-linking, etc.).
-Either provide the full relative path to the adventure or book json file, or specify its Id (as found in the [source code](https://github.com/ebullient/ttrpg-convert-cli/blob/main/examples/config/sourceMap.md)):
+The keys `convert` or `full-source` (they are equivalent) allow you to specify complete books or adventures to import into the compendium (which will allow cross-linking, etc.).
+You can include such sources by either providing the full relative path to the adventure or book json file, or its abbreviation ID (as found in the [source code](https://github.com/ebullient/ttrpg-convert-cli/blob/main/examples/config/sourceMap.md))

+You can see both methods being used in the following example:

     ```json
-    "convert": {
+    "full-source": {
         "adventure": [
             "WBtW",
             "tftyp-wpm",